aotarola/bingo-plus/README.md

-# Bingo!
+# Bingo+ !
-Bingo app from [pragmaticstudio](https://pragmaticstudio.com/elm) course.
+Bingo app, originally made from [pragmaticstudio](https://pragmaticstudio.com/elm) excellent Elm course.

-The idea behind this app is to learn Elm language and add new features on Bingo app while at it.
+The idea behind this, is to learn Elm language and add new features on Bingo app while at it ( that's why the plus :D ).

 ## How to run